Share This Article

 According to research conducted by the AARP and the National Alliance for Caregiving in 2015, more than 40 million American adults provided unpaid care to a family member in the previous 12 months.
 Of those, around 34 million cared for someone above the age of 50, and 16 million looked after a family member with Alzheimer’s disease or another form of dementia.

-On average, family caregivers spent approximately 25 hours a week caring for their loved ones, although in some cases their services might take them more than 40 hours.
+On average, family caretakers spent approximately 25 hours a week caring for their loved ones, although in some cases their services might take them more than 40 hours.
 The tasks typically involve more than assisting with daily living, and caregivers often have to perform tasks that are usually done by a nurse.

 Here are some of the most common responsibilities of a family caregiver.